Privacy Policy

 We may share and disclose your information in the following situations:

-• Other AFSL holders.We may disclose your information to other AFSL holders that act as a trustee or custodian, or are a responsible entity in respect of our transaction.
+• Other AFSL holders or authorised representatives.We may disclose your information to other AFSL holders or authorised representatives that act as a trustee or custodian, or are a responsible entity in respect of a transaction you are investing in.

 • Compliance with Laws.We may disclose your information where we are legally required to do so in order to comply with applicable law, governmental requests, a judicial proceeding, court order, or legal process, such as in response to a court order or a subpoena (including in response to public authorities to meet national security or law enforcement requirements).